The Order for Morning Prayer

 Daily throughout the year

-((In the week of) The Eighth Sunday after Trinity.)
+((In the week of) The Seventh Sunday after Trinity.)

 Canticle Venite, exultemus Domino